 Pledgeability and Asset Prices: Evidence from the Chinese Corporate Bond Markets, 06/22, with Hui Chen, Zhuo Chen, Jinyu Liu, and Rengming Xie.
 Journal of Finance, forthcoming.

 Arthur Warga Award, SFS Cavalcade North America, 2019

 Provide causal evidence of the effect of pledgeability on asset pricing, in the context of dual-listed bonds in Chinese bond markets.
-Quantify the pledgeability effect using IV approach based on a policy shock.
+Quantify the value of pledgeability using IV approach based on a policy shock.

 The Financing of Local Government in China: Stimulus Loan Wanes and Shadow Banking Waxes, with Zhuo Chen and Chun Liu, 01/2020, Journal of Financial Economics 137 (2020) 42–71.
-Presentation slides, article in Vox China, data.
+Presentation slides, article in Vox China, data, online appendix.